Types of weld in steel structures

 Conclusion

-Steel structure welding plays an essential role in the manufacturing and installation process, the quality of steel structure welding directly affects the appearance, and also plays a vital role in the strength of steel structure building.
-As a detailer we should familiar with types of welds in steel structure.
+Steel structure welding plays an essential role in the manufacturing and installation process, the quality of steel structure welding directly affects the appearance and also plays a vital role in the strength of steel structure building.
+As a detailer we should be familiar with types of welds in steel structure.

 Post a Comment